-NICTA (National ICT Australia) pursues high-impact research excellence and, through application of this research, create national benefit and wealth for Australia.
-We aim to be one of the world’s top ICT research centres.
+NICTA is Australia’s Information Communications Technology (ICT) Research Centre of Excellence and the nation’s largest organisation dedicated to ICT research.
+NICTA’s primary goal is to pursue high-impact research excellence and, through application of this research, to create national benefit and wealth for Australia.
+We aim to be one of the world’s top ICT R&D centres.

 - Computer Vision

 - Software Systems

 - Optics & Nanoelectronics

 These groups each have a long-term vision for innovative ICT research with the aim of becoming the leading groups in their field.

 NICTA focuses on wealth creation opportunities that draw on and exploit its areas of research excellence.
 These take the form of funded industry partnerships, startup companies or research outcomes which have major social impact.
 Four Business Teams drive commercial outcomes in the following recognised application domains for ICT: